4alpha/training/css.md

 So, an inline style (inside a specific HTML element) has the highest priority, which means that it will override a style defined inside the head tag, or in an external style sheet, or a browser default value.

 #7.
+CSS styles

+Colors, Backgrounds, Borders, Margins, Paddings, Height & Width

+#8.
 The CSS Box Model

 All HTML elements can be considered as boxes.
 In CSS, the term "box model" is used when talking about design and layout.